 Learn more about this insurance and how it works.

 What Is Aircraft Liability and Hull Insurance?

-Many firms use airplanes, jets or helicopters for business purposes.
-Some only use them occasionally, say for a special project or a business-related social outing.
-Others, like crop-dusting businesses and aerial mapping companies, use aircraft on a regular basis.
+Many firms use airplanes, jets, or helicopters for business purposes.
+Some only use them occasionally for a special project or a business-related social outing.
+Others, like crop-dusting businesses and aerial mapping companies, use aircraft regularly.

-Flying creates unique risks for the businesses that own and use aircraft.
+Flying creates unique risks for businesses that own and use aircraft.
 Accidents can cause serious injuries or even death, and the aircraft and/or other property can be damaged or destroyed.
-That’s why insurance coverage for aircraft is so important.
+Thus, insurance coverage for aircraft is so important.

-Businesses that use aircraft should not rely on their commercial general liability (CGL) policy for protection.
+Businesses that use aircraft shouldn't rely on their commercial general liability (CGL) policy for protection.
 The standard policy contains a broad aircraft exclusion that eliminates coverage for most aircraft-related claims.

 To protect themselves, businesses should buy aviation insurance.
-There are two main categories of coverage—third-party liability insurance and hull insurance, which covers physical damage to the aircraft.
+There are two main categories of coverage: aircraft liability insurance and hull insurance, which covers physical damage to the aircraft.
 They can be purchased together or separately, and in a variety of iterations.

 - Bodily injury or death sustained by third parties other than passengers

 - Bodily injury or death sustained by passengers